ahmettaydinn/aydin-case-amds/README.md

 ## How to run the project

-! do not forget to run the db before runing application
+- do not forget to run the db before runing application!
 - run "yarn dev" to start the local server.
 Project runs on http://localhost:5173/
 - run "json-server --watch db.json --delay 250".
 Mock Database runs on http://localhost:3000/ (delay is necessary to see the loading)
+- There are not available tickets to satisfy all airports.
+I created 19 tickets to be searched.
+Please check them in inital render in which displays all tickets!

 ## Screenshot